HortPark: GardenTech

 HortPark played host to GardenTech 2007 and GardenTech 2009, a biennial gardening carnival that showcases the latest horticulture and landscaping technology tools, products and services.
 Both local and overseas exhibitors alike participated in the carnival.

 Other involvement

 HortPark also features a series of other initiatives by the National Parks Board (NParks).
 They include Community in Bloom (CIB), which encourages communal gardening and "The Living Wall", a research project by Building and Construction Authority (BCA), National University of Singapore and NParks.
 "The Living Wall" showcases vertical greenery systems.
-HortPark also features six prototype glasshouses as research stations for the upcoming Gardens by the Bay.
+HortPark also features six prototype glasshouses as research stations for the then upcoming Gardens by the Bay.
 In addition, HortPark serves as a satellite campus for the Centre of Urban Greenery and Ecology (CUGE) which is managed by the Industry Development arm under NParks.